Genre: Horror

 Daniel Roby

 Roby’s feature film debut, La peau blanche, premiered at TIFF and went on to win the Canadian Screen Award for Best First Feature.
-He followed that with Funkytown, Louis Cyr (which swept the awards season) and Dans la brume.
-His most recent films are A Breath Away and Most Wanted.
+His other films include Funkytown, Dans la brume, Target Number One, Chien & chat, and Louis Cyr, which swept the awards season with nine Jutras and two Canadian Screen Awards.
+He has also directed episodes of Versailles and La Faille.

 Writers